jeanbaptistemora/fluidattacks-universe2/docs/src/docs/types/052/details/cipher-suites.md

 slug: /types/052/details/cipher-suites
 ---

 A cipher suite is a set of algorithms that help secure a network connection.
 Suites typically use Transport Layer Security (TLS) or its now-deprecated predecessor Secure Socket Layer (SSL).
-The set of algorithms that cipher suites usually contain include: a key exchange algorithm, a bulk encryption algorithm, and a message authentication code (MAC) algorithm.
+The set of algorithms
+that cipher suites usually contain include: a key exchange algorithm, a bulk encryption algorithm, and a message authentication code (MAC) algorithm.

 The **key exchange algorithm** is used to exchange a key between two devices.
 This key is used to encrypt and decrypt the messages being sent between two machines.

 The **bulk encryption algorithm** is used to encrypt the data being sent.

-The **MAC algorithm** provides data integrity checks to ensure that the data sent does not change in transit.
+The **MAC algorithm**
+provides data integrity checks to ensure that the data sent does not change in transit.
 In addition,
 cipher suites can include signatures and an authentication algorithm to help authenticate the server and or client.

-A cipher suite is as secure as the algorithms that it contains.
+A cipher suite is as secure
+as the algorithms that it contains.
-If the version of encryption or authentication algorithm in a cipher suite have known vulnerabilities the cipher suite and TLS connection is then vulnerable.
+If the version of encryption
+or authentication algorithm in a cipher suite have known vulnerabilities, the cipher suite and TLS connection is then vulnerable.

 ## Vulnerable bulk encryption algorithm